thzandvl/microhack-sap-data/PowerBiVisualisation.md

 * Select `Close and Apply`

 ## Create the Relational Model
-In this step we'll model the relationships between the tabels.
+In this step we'll model the relationships between the tables.
 The Relationships are as follows :

 `SalesOrderHeader 1:n SalesOrderItems`